Call us Toll Free – 24 Hours a Day

 Examples of truck driver negligence:

 At DeMayo Law Offices, we have the experience and resources to review truck accidents to determine who should be held liable.
-We can collect all the necessary evidence that proves the trucking company or truck driver was negligent and should provide financial compensation for the suffering you endured.
+We can collect all the necessary evidence proving the trucking company or truck driver was negligent and should provide financial compensation for your suffering.
 You should not be responsible for the costs you incurred.

 You have the right to pursue a legal case against the truck driver or trucking company after an oversized or overloaded truck accident.
-Within the first few days of the crash, you should seek medical treatment and hire an experienced lawyer from DeMayo Law Offices.
+Within the first few days of the crash, you should seek medical treatment and hire an experienced overloaded truck accident lawyer from DeMayo Law Offices, Your North Carolina Law Firm™.
 While you’re treating your injuries, we will focus on the legal aspects of your case.

 We will begin by investigating the accident and gathering evidence, such as: